tytydraco/yessleep/out/An_Experiment_into_the_Temporary_States_of_Rapture.md

 &#x200B;

 Chris took a step in, and I rushed past him.
+Cool air leaked through an open window and sent my goosebumps into overdrive.
 Out of disbelief, I shook at some of the bodies and checked a few pulses.
 I had hoped at least one of them was alive.
 I kept swallowing but soon vomit rushed from my stomach like a tsunami, I held it firm in my mouth, traces of it trickled out of my noise and I wiped it away with my sleeve, almost choking on it.
 I swallowed it back down, chunks of this evening's lunch were sent back to my stomach to finish dissolving.

 &#x200B;